Healthy social dynamics

 This means her bedroom door is locked, but this change will not be logged by the smart home system.
 Her parents and her brother's app would show the door as still being unlocked.

 This allowance also lets Janine keep the lights turned on after bed time without her parents knowing.
-It lets her smoke a cigaret with friends without the dust sensor logging it.
+It lets her smoke a cigarette with friends without the dust sensor logging it.
 As her allowance increases, she could use it all to secretly give a house party while her parents are away on holiday.

 It allows Janine to be a normal teenager.